 We also passed through a portion of the U.S. – the American Legation building and its property is the first American public property outside the United States.

-A Special Look into Every-Day Life
+A Special Look into Every-Day Life in Morocco

 Mohammed explained that since they don’t have running water in these areas, each street has a spicket and a long hose.
 The families take turns filling up a large bucket of water to use, then pass the hose next door.
 They also have community bakers on each street or so who they bring their dough to each day and he bakes it in a wood-powered oven for everyone to pick up later.
 Not to mention, the fresh markets everyone shops at each day to collect what their family would need to eat (more on that later).